You are here

-It's true that most Editors Canada members are business owners, so many of the services and benefits are tied to their needs.
-But we represent all editors in Canada, so we offer things that in-house editors need as well.
+It’s true that most Editors Canada members are business owners, so many of the services and benefits are tied to their needs.
+However, we represent all editors in Canada, so we offer many resources that will greatly benefit in-house editors across the country.

 Training